Palak Chaat Recipe (Crispy Palak Patta Chaat)

 - Mix besan, cornflour, ajwain, salt, and baking soda in a bowl using a wire whisk.

-- Add water little by little and make a flowing batter.
+- Add water little by little, whisking to make a smooth, lump-free, flowing batter.

-- Once the oil is hot, reduce the heat to medium-low.
+- Heat 2-3 cups of oil in a pan over medium-high heat to fry the pakora.
+Once the oil is hot (175°C, 350°F), reduce the heat to medium-low.

 Top The Chaat